Table of Contents

 8. Limited field of view

 A limited field of view in security cameras means critical areas may go unmonitored.
-This issue often arises in large spaces where comprehensive surveillance is needed to track all activities.
+This issue often arises in large spaces where comprehensive video monitoring is needed to track all activities.
 Without adequate coverage, significant incidents could occur in blind spots, undermining the effectiveness of the security system.

 Expanding the field of view by adding more cameras or opting for models with wider angles can mitigate this challenge.
 Strategic planning in camera placement is crucial to ensure comprehensive coverage while minimizing the need for excessive equipment.